-In May 2018 the worldwide chain announced that it was calling time on Plastic Straws.
+In May 2018, the worldwide chain announced it was calling time on Plastic Straws.
 With 894000 rooms in 109 countries, this is a significant step.

 “As a leading global hospitality company, we have a huge responsibility to act as stewards of our natural resources and support the communities in which we operate.
 Through our corporate responsibility strategy, Travel with Purpose, we are constantly looking for new ways to reduce our environmental impact.
 Extending a ban on plastic straws across our managed portfolio is an important move in the right direction, and one which we are committed to building on in the coming years.”

 Hilton will remove plastic straws from 650 of its managed properties by the end of 2018.
-The chain has committed to cut its global environmental impact in half by 2030.
+The chain has committed to cutting its global environmental impact in half by 2030.

 “Removing plastic straws is one of the simplest ways our guests can contribute to plastic reduction when staying with us – something they are increasingly concerned about and are already doing in their own homes.
 We are committed to operating responsibly and – with over one million guests staying with us every night – we think this is a powerful step forward to reducing our reliance on plastics.”

 With 5400 hotels in nearly 100 countries, Intercontinental has committed to banning plastic straws globally by the end of 2019.
-Their press release claims that the removal of straws will results in a volume equivalent to 10500 kilometers were the straws laid end to end.
+Their press release claims that the removal of straws will result in a volume equivalent to 10500 kilometers were the straws are laid end to end.

 “IHG is in almost 100 countries and we touch the lives of millions of people each day.
 This gives us a responsibility to protect the environment and an opportunity to make a real difference.
 There is always more we can do to minimise waste, but the work we’re doing to reduce single-use plastic is a powerful example of how we can come together with guests, owners and colleagues to drive positive change.”

 In July 2018 shared the story of the design and creation of their strawless lid for cold drinks.
-The task was to showcase the frothy foam of a new drink “Nitro Coffee.”
-The design was developed over a number of weeks for a single store in Seattle back in 2016.
-Only later did its impact on single-use plastic become part of Starbuck's global move to more sustainable packaging.
+The task was to showcase the frothy foam of a new drink, "Nitro Coffee."
+The design was developed over several weeks for a single store in Seattle back in 2016.
+Only later did its impact on single-use plastic become part of Starbucks' global move to more sustainable packaging.

-Subsequent to this development in July 2018 Starbucks announced that phase out plastic straws worldwide by 2020.
+After this development, in July 2018, Starbucks announced that phase out plastic straws worldwide by 2020.
 In their place is the successor to the Nitro Coffe lid, a recyclable strawless lid designed by Emily Alexander.
 This commitment is said to eliminate more than 1 billion straws a year.

 Nicholas Mallos, director of Ocean Conservancy's Trash Free Seas program, says: